RISC-KC/basic_rv32s/guidelines/development_log.md

 ![RV32I37F.R4v2](/diagrams/core_architectures/RV32I37F.R4v2/RV32I37F.R4v2.drawio.png)

-20:48 Done… a 10-hour task…
+20:48 Done... a 10-hour task...

 Based on this, I just need to create documents on the modules that changed from the original when moving to 43FC, plus any added modules.
-Probably… I can finish the docs tomorrow morning and jump to backend in the afternoon.
+Probably...
+I can finish the docs tomorrow morning and jump to backend in the afternoon.

 I’ve wrapped most of it up through 43F.
-I really might be able to finish tomorrow… right?
+I really might be able to finish tomorrow... right?
 That’s it for today.
 23:59.

 ### [2025.05.04.]